birdy90/country-search-challenge/README.md

 - [x] API: automatic location detection
 - [x] API: handle coordinates from request parameters
 - [x] API: endpoint to get and sort data by string
-- [ ] combine input and results list
+- [x] combine input and results list
+- [ ] select a country
 - [ ] coordinates selector styling, make it clearable
 - [ ] pass selected coordinates to API

+## Thoughts

+- I don't log errors to logging systems here
+- I did not implement full keyboard navigation for search results list.
+I could have used Downshift to handle that
+- it is better to cache responses from IP API for different IP addresses to avoid additional requests.

 ## Run information